 The home-selling season is ramping up.
 Spring and summer are often the best times to list a home because buyers will be out in droves.
-This can make the market more competitive for buyers because it means that there will be more inventory on the market.
-Don’t be dismayed though.
+This can make the market more competitive for buyers because there will be more inventory on the market.
+Don’t be dismayed, though.

-There are plenty of ways to not only improve the value of your home for selling but also make it more appealing for buyers.
+There are plenty of ways to improve the value of your home for selling and make it more appealing for buyers.
 And the best news is that these DIY home improvement ideas don’t need to cost a small fortune.
-If you’re handy and good with learning a few new skills, most of these you can do on your own.
+If you’re handy and good at learning a few new skills, most of these you can do on your own.

 Update Fixtures

 How old are the fixtures in your home?
-This goes for the doorknobs, sink faucets, and even light fixtures and switch plates.
-Your bathroom might be looking a little 1985 because the faucets are dated from that era.
+This goes for the doorknobs, sink faucets, light fixtures, and switch plates.
+Your bathroom might look a little 1985 because the faucets are dated from that era.
 By switching out all the faucets, you’ll be able to make a slight change that makes a huge difference.
-People are more willing to look past some interesting paint colors if they won’t also need to change out ceiling fans, lights, and faucets in a home to make it look and feel more updated.
+People are more willing to look past some attractive paint colors if they won’t also need to change out ceiling fans, lights, and faucets in a home to make it look and feel more updated.

-While the paint on a wall is one of the easiest fixes, it can also easily turn a potential home buyer away.
-Unfortunately, because people have been conditioned by HGTV and their mesmerizing homes, it means that people are often looking for modern neutrals or trending colors in a house.
-You’ll make more money on your house if you at least change the living spaces like the kitchen, dining, and living rooms to a more neutral palette.
+While the paint on a wall is one of the most straightforward fixes, it can quickly turn a potential home buyer away.
+Unfortunately, because HGTV and its mesmerizing homes have conditioned people, people often look for modern neutrals or trending colors in a house.
+You’ll make more money on your house if you at least change the living spaces, like the kitchen, dining, and living rooms, to a more neutral palette.
 Think beyond white and beige.
 Colors like gray are more on-trend and give homes a more modern feel.
-Local real estate agents near you will often have additional tips when it comes to painting your home.
+Local real estate agents near you will often have additional tips for painting your home.
 They can let you know what’s trending in your area so that you can be competitive in the local market.

 Stage Your House